 American Cruise Lines operates cruises in numerous areas of the country, and its Alaska offering includes Inside Passage and Southeast Alaska sailings.
 The line has traditionally drawn an older crowd more interested in ports than adventure, and its Alaska sailings are heavy on narrated boat, coach and walking tours.

 American Constellation, built in 2017, carries 175 passengers through Alaskan waters.
 Most of the staterooms have private balconies and rooms range from 226 to 450 square feet -- they're billed as being among the largest in the Alaska arena.
 There's elevator service to all decks, a boon for seniors.

 Round trip sailings out of Juneau, or between Juneau and Seattle, could include stops in Glacier Bay, Icy Strait Point, Petersburg, Sitka and Tracy Arm.

 Headquartered in Seattle, UnCruise Adventures offers sustainable small-ship expeditions focused on local culture, regional cuisine and nature.
 The larger ships in the line feature built-in docks for kayaks and standup paddleboards, while the smaller yacht-style ships include drinks and a spa treatment in the fare.

 The line has nine ships; six of those offer Alaska itineraries.
-Seventy-six-passenger Wilderness Discoverer, 60-passenger Wilderness Adventurer, 74-passenger Wilderness Explorer, 90-passenger S.S.
-Legacy, 84-passenger Safari Endeavour and 22-passenger Safari Quest (a 120-foot yacht) all have kayaks, standup paddleboards and hot tubs onboard.
+Seventy-six-passenger Wilderness Discoverer, 60-passenger Wilderness Adventurer, 74-passenger Wilderness Explorer, 90-passenger Wilderness Legacy, 84-passenger Safari Endeavour and 22-passenger Safari Quest (a 120-foot yacht) all have kayaks, standup paddleboards and hot tubs onboard.
 All vessels offer complimentary beverages.

 Safari Quest is the smallest and most intimate of UnCruise's Alaska fleet, with a 2:1 guest-to-crew ratio, plus luxuries such as heated bathroom floors.

-Most of the cruises sail between Ketchikan and Juneau, between Sitka and Juneau, or round trip from Juneau, though roundtrip from Petersburg and departures from Seattle are also on offer, typically at the start and end of each season.
+Most of the cruises sail between Ketchikan and Juneau, between Sitka and Juneau, or round trip from Juneau, though repositioning departures from Seattle are also on offer, typically at the start and end of each season.
 The line doesn't do many typical "port of call" stops, preferring to spend as much time in Alaska's wilderness as possible, but ships might visit Wrangell, Misty Fjords and Tracy Arm.
-In addition, the line offers a post-cruise Denali package that departs from Fairbanks.